 University of Oregon Overview

-University of Oregon is a public institution located in Eugene, Oregon.
+University of Oregon is a public institution situated in Eugene, Oregon.
 The city atmosphere of Eugene makes it a great place for students who enjoy having lots of educational and entertainment options.

 What Is University of Oregon Known For?

-- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at UO.
+- The doctor's degree is the highest award offered at UO.

 - For the 2017-2018 academic year, 84% of the faculty were full-time.

-- Students who graduate from UO with a bachelor's degree make about $44,800 a year.
-That's 10% more than those who graduate from other schools.
+- A student who earns a bachelor's degree from UO makes roughly $44,800 a year.
+This is 10% more than their peers from other colleges and universities.

 University of Oregon Rankings